gzoller/ScalaJack/README.md

     libraryDependencies ++= Seq("co.blocke" %% "scalajack_dynamo" % "6.1.0")

+##NOTICE: It is **strongly** recommend to use either Scala 2.12.10 or 2.13.1 on JDK 13.0.1 or later!
+Scala has done a lot of very recent work to improve compatibility to later JDKs and it's been a bumpy road.
+The combination above has been tested.
+Earlier versions are known to have compabitility issues.
+If you use earlier Scala versions or insist on older JVM versions then use JDK 1.8.
+Other combinations are not tested as 'working' for ScalaJack.

 ScalaJack is hosted on Bintray/JCenter.
 If you're using pre-v0.13.9 of SBT you may need to enable the bintray resolver in your build.sbt with

 ``` sbt